-In the Course Handbook each assessment, along with comprehensive guidelines, is outlined in the module specifications.
+Each assessment, along with comprehensive guidelines, is outlined in the Course Handbook, module specifications and module guides.
 The guidelines contain explicit assessment criteria, aligned to module learning outcomes, and indicate what students need to do to complete the assessment successfully.